when do babies get easier, when does it get easier with a baby, when do newborns get easier

 Sadly, not all professionals do.
 Some mums haven’t received the support they needed – and that’s why I often suggest starting with someone close to you first.

-Even parents might not be the best to talk to sometimes.
+Even your parents might not be the best to talk to sometimes.

 Not because they don’t care, but because they’re too emotionally involved.